-- Review academic progress and obtain advisor's approval of class schedule for subsequent semester/session prior to or during the registration period. - Complete all courses required by the curriculum guide in recommended sequence with a minimum overall grade point average of 2.00 with no less than "C" grade in any major course or English 101 and 102. - Participate in all required non-credit student activities such as departmental clubs, field trips, and advisory conferences.
-Attend regular seminars on Thursday from 10:50-12:05. - Complete the senior project, internship, and student teaching as required. - Complete a resume and other information sheets for the Career Counseling and Placement Office and provide a copy for the departmental files. - Review academic progress with the advisor and make application for graduation in compliance with the University calendar. - Complete all other requirements set by the department or the University. - Consult with advisor at least twice each semester prior to registration on course scheduling, internships, and career planning. - Pay all department dues.
+- Review academic progress and obtain advisor's approval of class schedule for subsequent semester/session prior to or during the registration period. - Complete all courses required by the curriculum guide in recommended sequence with a minimum overall grade point average of 2.00 with no less than "C" grade in any major course., or English 101 and 102. - Participate in all required non-credit student activities such as departmental clubs, field trips, and advisory conferences.
+Attend regular seminars on Thursday from 10:50-12:05. - Pass the English Proficiency Examination unless exempted on the basis of superior grades in English courses. - Complete the senior project, internship, and student teaching as required. - Complete a resume and other information sheets for the Career Counseling and Placement Office and provide a copy for the departmental files. - Review academic progress with the advisor and make application for graduation in compliance with the University calendar. - Complete all other requirements set by the department or the University. - Consult with advisor at least twice each semester prior to registration on course scheduling, internships, and career planning. - Pay all department dues.